-Date Important resolutions August 11, 2022 The Company passed its 2022 Q2 consolidated financial statements.
-The Company passed the proposal to allow the Company's sub-subsidiary "Shenzhen Howteh Technology Co., Ltd." to loan funds to the Company's sub-subsidiary "ShangHai HOWTEH International Trading Inc." The Company passed the proposal to allow the Company to raise its financial credit limit through financial institutions and renew the facilities due.
-The Company passed the 2021 proposal on the amount of compensation to be distributed to the Company's directors, and to the managers who are also an employee.
-November 11, 2022 The Company passed its 2022 Q3 consolidated financial statements.
-The Company passed the proposal on the Company's 2023 annual audit plan.
-The Company passed the proposal to allow the Company's sub-subsidiary "ShangHai HOWTEH International Trading Inc." to loan funds to the Company's sub-subsidiary "Shenzhen Howteh Technology Co., Ltd." The Company passed the proposal to amend some provisions of the "Procedures for Processing Material Inside Information to Prevent Insider Trading."
-The Company passed the proposal to amend the "Other Internal Control - Audit Particulars - Procedures for Processing Material Inside Information to Prevent Insider Trading."
-The Company passed the proposal to amend some provisions of the "Rules of Procedure for Board of Directors Meetings."
-The Company passed a proposal to allow the Company to raise its financial credit limit through financial institutions and renew the facilities due.
-The Company passed the proposal to distribute year-end bonus to managers of 2022.
-March 22, 2023 The Company passed the proposal on the list of non-audit service to be provided by Ernst & Young and its affiliates in 2023 and 2024.
+Date Important resolutions March 22, 2023 The Company passed the proposal on the list of non-audit service to be provided by Ernst & Young and its affiliates in 2023 and 2024.
 The Company passed the proposal on suitability and independence of attesting CPAs.
 The Company passed the proposal on appointment of attesting CPAs for 2023 and review of audit fees.
 The Company passed the proposal on the Company's statement of effectiveness of its internal control system for 2022.
 The Company passed the proposal on the Company's Business Report and Financial Statements for 2022.
 The Company passed the proposal to distribute remuneration to employees and directors of 2022.
-The Company passed the 2022 Earnings Distribution Proposal.
-The Company passed the proposal to recapitalize earnings into new shares The Company passed the proposal on matters relating to the convention of the 2023 General Shareholders' Meeting.
-The Company resolved to accept submission of proposals for the 2023 General Shareholders' Meeting.
+The Company passed the proposal to recapitalize earnings into new shares The Company passed the proposal to recapitalize of the convention of the 2023 General Shareholders' Meeting.
 The Company passed the proposal to amend some provisions of the Company's "Corporate Governance Best Practice Principles."
-The Company passed the proposal to create a position of, and appoint, the Company Chief Governance Officer.
-The Company passed the proposal to provide endorsements and guarantees to the subsidiary "Giteh Electronic Industries Co., Ltd." The Company passed a proposal to allow the Company to raise its financial credit limit through financial institutions and renew the facilities due.
+The Company passed the proposal to areate a position of, and appoint, the Company Chief Governance Officer.
+The Company passed the proposal to provide endorsements and guarantees to the subsidiary "Githe Electronic Industries Co., Ltd." May 9, The Company passed its consolidated financial statements for Q1 2023.
+The Company passed the proposal to allow shareholders with 1% or more stake